bbeaupain/hella-http/README.md

 ## Benchmarks

+Hella scales exceptionally well with large amounts of clients.
 The following benchmarks were conducted between two EC2 c5.2xlarge instances, which have 8 virtual CPUs and 16GB of RAM.
 The library used to conduct and measure the benchmarks was `wrk`.

 ### Requests per Second